-There has been a recent trend to carve the blades of even two-bladed freewheeling propellers separately and then mount them in a cylindrical hub, which may be a rolled paper tube or length of laminated plastic tube.
-Such individual blades can be carved from sheet balsa rather than block, with a consequent economy in both time and material.
-The same principle can, of course, be single-blade extended to folding propellers.
+There has been a recent trend to carve the blades of even two-bladed freewheeling propellers separately and then mount them in a cylindrical hub, which may be a rolled paper tube or length of laminated plastic Such individual tube. blades can be carved from sheet balsa rather than block, with a consequent economy in both time and material.
+The same principle can, of course, be extended to single-blade folding propellers.